Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 National Park Closures

-Drone flight prohibited 0-400 feet AGL over Hanford Site since December 29, 2017.
-Exceptions only for national defense, law enforcement, firefighting, and disaster response (all requiring FAA and DOE coordination).
+Effective December 29, 2017.
+Drones prohibited from surface to 400 feet AGL over Hanford Site.
+Exceptions only for national defense, law enforcement, firefighting, and disaster response with FAA and DOE coordination.

 For complete federal regulations, see our Federal Regulations page.